alexandermichels/HTMResearch/README.md

   </figure>
 </center>

-## Proposal

-The Proposal for my Honors Research Thesis was due April 30th, 2018 and it is complete, feel free to [check it out](https://github.com/alexandermichels/HonorsResearch) and ask any questions you may have.

-***

 ## Thesis

 We've been playing with a few ideas, but have to find something achievable within our time frame.